-If spicy food is on the menu for dinner tonight, you might want to stock up on some essential oils for heartburn relief.
-These oils, distilled from plant roots, flowers, bark, and other natural sources, have become an increasingly popular alternative treatment for heartburn and related symptoms — and contain no harsh pharmaceuticals.
+Thanks to a lack of harsh pharmaceuticals, these oils, distilled from plant roots, flowers, bark, and other natural sources, have become an increasingly popular alternative treatment for heartburn and its related symptoms.

 What are the best essential oils for heartburn?